 Top-notch cuisine will get you into your customers’ good books, but convenience is the key to driving repeat business for your restaurant.
 And one of the easiest ways to make ordering from your restaurant more convenient is to ensure your customers aren’t limited to making call-in orders when they’re craving takeout or delivery.
 Instead, give them the option to place an order directly from your website.

 Putting call-in orders on hold and embracing direct online ordering isn’t only beneficial to your customers, it’s also an ideal choice for your business.
 Direct online ordering enables you to accept more orders and increase profits.
-It also allows you to engage your team in cross-training and to control special promotions.
+It also allows you to engage your team in cross-training and to control specials, like super bowl restaurant promotions.
 In addition, online ordering results in fewer order errors and a better customer experience.

 In this article, we’ll explore the differences between ordering food via the phone vs. online and how each method works.
 We’ll also highlight 5 reasons to switch from taking call-in orders to accepting online orders at your restaurant.